jcyovera/google-maps-directions/README.md

-# Getting Started with Google Maps API with Places autocomplete and Directions service and renderer.
+# POC with Google Maps API with Places autocomplete, Directions service, renderer and transits.

 ## What is covered?